Web Performance: Definition, Measurement, and Impact on Your Users

 3- Web performance tools

-There are many tools dedicated to web performance evaluation.
-Some are free, others paid for, but most offer both free and paid versions, with limitations on functionality and test volumes.
-They all present at least data on classic metrics and Web Vitals.
-What sets them apart is their ability to provide relevant recommendations based on up-to-date references.
-Here is a selection of some of the most popular, although there are many others.
+There are many tools designed to evaluate website performance.
+Some are free, others require a fee, but most offer both free and paid versions with limitations on features and testing volumes.
+They all provide data on standard metrics and Web Vitals.
+What sets them apart is their ability to provide relevant recommendations based on up-to-date benchmarks.
+Here is a selection of the most popular ones, though there are other valid options available.

 PageSpeed Insights

-Often mistaken for the main tool used by Google in its algorithm, it offers basic recommendations to improve the average score on a scale of 100.
+Often mistakenly believed to be the primary factor Google considers in its algorithm, it provides basic recommendations for improving the average score on a scale of 100.

 Lighthouse

-This key Google tool is accessible via the Chrome browser development tools with an extension.
-It shares similar recommendations to PageSpeed Insights while including sections dedicated to accessibility, SEO and applications.
+This key Google tool is accessible via the Chrome browser's developer tools using an extension.
+It provides recommendations similar to PageSpeed Insights while including sections dedicated to accessibility, SEO, and apps.

 Uptrends

 A cloud-based website monitoring tool for professionals and businesses, it monitors servers and websites.
-Easy to use, its dashboard enables real-time monitoring of site performance, and alerts immediately in the event of problems, facilitating their resolution.
-It can alert staff via SMS, calls, push messages or a dedicated application.
+Easy to use, its dashboard allows you to track website performance in real time and sends immediate alerts in the event of issues, making it easier to resolve them.
+It allows you to notify team members via SMS, phone calls, push notifications, or a dedicated app.

 K6 load testing

-K6 allows you to test the load of a website.
-This SaaS and open source tool enables local and online testing, targeting software developers and testers, with over 30 integrations for optimum flexibility.
+K6 enables you to test website performance.
+This SaaS and open-source tool supports both local and online testing, catering to software developers and testers, with over 30 integrations for maximum flexibility.

 Web Page test

-This platform for developers evaluates website performance.
-It offers the possibility of launching performance tests from different geographical zones to simulate user positions.
+This developer-focused platform evaluates website performance.
+It allows users to run performance tests from different geographic locations to simulate user locations.

 Image Analysis Tool from Cloudinary

 This tool analyzes a website's images to measure their performance.
-It can be used to modify images to optimize site loading speed.
+It allows you to modify the images to optimize the site's loading speed.

 Chrome DevTools